Tolerance Stack Up Analysis:

 • Position your object so it fits within the dotted square.

-Add helping lines.
+• Add help/leader lines.

 • Indicate the point of interest(POI) using the blue arrows.
 It will snap to the helping lines.